edwardwardward/CV/README.md

 - GMAT: 720

-## Experience
+## Professional Experience

 **Startupbootcamp** (September 2015 to May 2016)
 Analyst
-Primarily in a support function - responsoble for liasing with corporates regarding potential startup investments
+Responsible for conducting research on new areas of technology, providing support functions for startups and working with VCs and corporates regarding potential startup investments.

 **The Challenge** (June 2015 to August 2015)
 Analyst
-Worked on operational & marketing improvements for a young program (Step-Forward)
+Worked on operational & marketing improvements for a new business area (Step-Forward).

 **Amazon** (Feb 2015 to June 2015)
 Business Analyst/Consultant
-Worked on the set-up team for bringing Prime Now to London
+Worked on the set-up team for bringing Prime Now to London.
+Responsible for Product Mix selection & data population.